Ephemeral Rollups are All you Need: Framework Architecture

 \subsection{Ephemeral Rollups}

 The core intuition is that by harnessing the SVM's account structure and its capacity for parallelization, we can split the app/game state into clusters.
 Users can lock one or multiple accounts to temporarily transfer the state to an auxiliary layer, which we define as the "ephemeral rollup", a configurable dedicated runtime.
-This process temporarily entrusts the sequencer to modify the accounts in the ephemeral rollup, where the state can be forcefully reverted and unlocked on the L1 if constraints are not satisfied (see section \ref{ss:trust-compute}).
+This process temporarily allows the sequencer to modify accounts within the ephemeral rollup, with the state being forcibly reverted and unlocked on the L1 if constraints are not met (see section \ref{ss:trust-compute}).
 Despite this delegation, operations and transactions can still use the delegate accounts as readable on the base layer.
 Non-delegated accounts remain unaffected and modifiable.
-The ephemeral rollup operates as a specialized SVM runtime to facilitate transaction processing at an elevated throughput and low-latency.
+The ephemeral rollup operates as a specialized SVM runtime to facilitate high-throughput, low-latency transaction processing.
 Additionally, this specialized runtime can be customized to include configurations like gasless transactions, quicker block-time, and the inclusion of a ticking mechanism (i.e., an integrated transaction scheduling system like clockwork \cite{clockwork} operated without fees).
 The entire process is transparent to the end user - a specialized RPC provider can route the transactions to the base layer and the ephemeral rollup(s) in parallel during the game session.

 Figure \ref{fig1:arch} provides an overview of the system.
-A program defines the instructions and executable logic.
-Its state consists of various accounts; for a game, PDAs could represent the players' positions, and another account could be a Chest designated for distributing rewards.
+A program defines executable logic, with its state consisting of various accounts; for a game, PDAs could represent the players' positions, and another account could be a Chest designated for distributing rewards.
 The program leverages existing programs on the L1, such as an off-the-shelf leaderboard, a contract to mint NFT or an energy system.

 The steps involved in provisioning and utilizing the ER are:

 \begin{enumerate} \item The program communicates with the delegation program (DLP), initiating a transaction that requests an ephemeral rollup provision.
 This request specifies the ER's configuration details, such as its lifetime, base layer update frequency, targeted transactions per second, and block time.